laristra/portage/doc/mismatch.md

 fields, if the global bounds are not specified.

-The effect of restoring conservation on the original mesh using the above algorithm is that field maintains its character to the extent possible but its actual values may be shifted.
+The effect of restoring conservation on the original mesh using the above algorithm is that the field maintains its character to the extent possible but its actual values may be shifted.
 Thus, a constant field might become a different constant field on the target mesh (if the source and target volumes are different).

+*For node-based remap, the computations described above are replaced by computations over dual cells.*

 ### Example

-Shown below are the results of remap of a constant field on mismatched meshes (source - regular, black edges; target - distorted, while edges) using the three options.
+Shown below are the results of remap of a constant field on mismatched meshes (source - regular, black edges; target - distorted, white edges) using the three options.
 The two meshes have the same global volume and therefore, we expect that a good remap will conserve mass and preserve the constant.
-If the domain
+If the domains had different volumes, the constant in the last case (>[Portage::Partial_fixup_type::SHIFTED_CONSERVATIVE](\ref Portage::SHIFTED_CONSERVATIVE) would be different from the input constant.

 <table style="width:100%" markdown="1">
 <tr>